-The 1st kind of contract is one that employs a minor to perform artistic or creative services, like as an actor/actress, dancer, musician, comedian, singer, stunt-person, voice-over artist, songwriter, musical producer or arranger, writer, director, producer, production executive, choreographer, composer, conductor, or designer.
+The first kind of minor's contract that a court can approve is one that employs a minor to perform artistic or creative services, like as an actor/actress, dancer, musician, comedian, singer, stunt-person, voice-over artist, songwriter, musical producer or arranger, writer, director, producer, production executive, choreographer, composer, conductor, or designer.

-The 2nd kind is one in which a minor agrees to buy, sell or license some literary, musical, or dramatic property, or use someone's likeness, voice, performance, or life story in a film, TV, sound recordings, or the stage.
+The second kind of contract that a court can approve is one in which a minor agrees to buy, sell or license some literary, musical, or dramatic property, or use someone's likeness, voice, performance, or life story in a film, TV, sound recordings, or the stage.

-The 3rd kind is one hiring the minor to play a sport.
+The third kind of contract that a court can approve is one hiring the minor to play a sport.

-These 1st 3 kinds of contracts are provided for in Family Code 6750.
+These first three kinds of contracts are provided for in Family Code section 6750.

-The 4th kind is a when a licensed talent agency wants to sign a minor, which is covered by Labor Code 1700.37.
+The fourth kind of contract a court can approve is when a licensed talent agency wants to sign a minor, which is covered by Labor Code section 1700.37.

 Your Petition to the Court for Approval of the Contract Should Include "Coogan" provisions.
 This law, named after Jackie Coogan, was written to protect a minor from their parents stealing their money, like Coogan's parents did.
 It requires whoever hires the minor to set aside 15% of the minor's gross earnings and keep in in trust, in an account or other savings plan, and preserved for the minor's benefit.

-Attach a copy of your contract you want approved to your Petition.
+Attach a copy of the contract you want approved to your Petition.